campfireunion/docs/docs/1.0/creator-tools/references/custom-components/teleprompterelement.md

 # TeleprompterElement

-Attaching a TeleprompterElement alongside a TextMeshPro text object can turn that text element into a teleprompter in Flipside Studio.
+Attaching a TeleprompterElement alongside a TextMeshPro text object can turn that text element into a teleprompter in Flipside.

 Put the object on the **UI** layer in Unity to make it visible only to actors and hide it from cameras, letting you make teleprompters that fit seamlessly into your custom sets.